publishpress/PublishPress-Future/readme.txt

 - Fix error message in the date/time offset setting field, #841
 - Fix user capabilities check in the block editor, #727
 - Update ES, FR, and IT translations, #859

+### Changed

+- Change the text in the promo screen for the Actions Workflow feature, #867

 ## [3.4.1] - 02 Jul, 2024